 Priority Registration for Veteran Students

-Central Piedmont offers priority registration to students using veterans' benefits and veterans who submit a member 4 copy of their DD214 to Student Records.
-Veteran students are encouraged to register early to achieve timely program completion and certification processing.
+Central Piedmont offers priority registration to students using veterans' benefits and veterans who submit a member 4 or service 2 copy of their DD214 to Student Records.
+Veteran students are encouraged to register early to ensure availability in the courses required for their program and to achieve timely program completion.

 Veteran students are in the unique position of having to meet requirements as specified by both the Department of Veterans Affairs and the North Carolina State Approving Agency (NCSAA).
-Although Central Piedmont Veterans Affairs Office does not work for the Department of Veterans Affairs, it works closely with them to ensure students' needs are met.
-The college strives to meet the DVA goal of “Putting Veterans First.”
+The college strives to meet the Department of Veterans Affair's goal of “Putting Veterans First.”

-For eligibility to receive VA education benefits, students are required to complete the following 6 steps:
+For eligibility to receive VA education benefits, students are required to complete the following six steps:

 1. Apply for VA education benefits.

-All Veterans, National Guard/Selected Reserve and Survivors and Dependents of Disabled Veterans can apply online for benefits.
-Applications are available at ebenefits.va.gov.
-From there, applicants are directed to the eBenefits website, for the online application.
+All Veterans, National Guard/Selected Reserve, and Survivors and Dependents of Disabled Veterans can apply online for benefits.
+Applications are available at benefits.va.gov/;gibill.
+From there, applicants are directed to the eBenefits website for the online application.
 A Certificate of Eligibility from the Department of Veteran Affairs is sent to the student after the application is processed.